What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Where will the new rental supply be?

 The more important question is, where will these new supply of rental properties be?
 New estates, of course.
 That's where investors will be attracted to from now on.
 Do they current have a rental supply issue right now?
 No. In many new estates, vacancy rates are as high as 4-5%.
 Every second house is available for rent, and renters are not short for choice.
-But why are they not renting there now?
-Because of location.
+But why are renters do not want them, due to the location.

 Possible negative effect for renters